wp-cli/handbook/commands/media/import.md

 [\--desc=&lt;description&gt;]
 : "Description" field (post content) of attachment post.

+[\--skip-copy]
+: If set, media files (local only) are imported to the library but not moved on disk.

 [\--featured_image]
 : If set, set the imported image as the Featured Image of the post its attached to.